DataDog/documentation/content/en/synthetics/identify_synthetics_bots.md

   text: "Configure an API Test"
 ---

 Some parts of your system might not be available to robots without the right identification, or you might want to avoid collecting analytics from Datadog robots.
-In order to detect Datadog robots, you can use:
+To detect Datadog robots, use:

-* [The headers attached](#headers) to all Datadog robot requests.
+* The [headers](#headers) attached to all Datadog robot requests.
-* The Datadog's [**Synthetics IP ranges**][1].
+* Datadog's [**Synthetics IP ranges**][1].
-* The **Advanced options** configuration to set custom headers for your API and Browser tests.
-You can also locally add **cookies, headers or basic auth** to your API tests and **cookies and headers** to your Browser tests.
+* The **Advanced options** configuration to set custom headers for your API and browser tests.
+You can also locally add **cookies, headers, or basic auth** to your API tests and **cookies and headers** to your browser tests.
-* The `window._DATADOG_SYNTHETICS_BROWSER` [javascript variable in your application code](#datadog-synthetics-browser-variable).
+* The `window._DATADOG_SYNTHETICS_BROWSER` [JavaScript variable in your application code](#_datadog_synthetics_browser-variable).

 #### Headers

-Use the header attached to Datadog robots to detect them for your API and Browser tests:
+Use the header attached to Datadog robots to detect them for your API and browser tests:

 {{< tabs >}}
 {{% tab "API Tests" %}}